jedisct1/libsodium-doc/password_hashing/scrypt.md

 As a conservative alternative to Argon2, Sodium provides an implementation of the Scrypt password hashing function.

+Unless you have specific reasons to use scrypt, you should instead consider the default function, Argon2.

 ## Example 1: key derivation

 ```c